-Please note, the pills prescribed by Brook or your GP may vary.
+Please note, the pills prescribed by your doctor or nurse may vary.
 Whatever type of pill you are taking, follow the instructions that come with the packet, paying careful attention to which medicines and antibiotics might affect it.
-If you know the brand name of your pill you can check the NHS Choices medicines guide to get details for your pill.You can also ask whoever prescribed it to you for more information.

 Any medication can have some side-effects or disadvantages but for most women the benefits will outweigh the possible risks.
 Things to watch out for include: